 Hold initial search committee meeting(s)

-- Identify roles of search committee members collectively and individually (e.g., some members may be asked to pay particular attention to specific issues such as research, teaching, service, mentoring, diversity/equity/inclusion, leadership, etc.)
+- Identify roles for search committee members collectively and individually (e.g., some members may be asked to pay particular attention to specific issues such as research, teaching, service, mentoring, inclusion, leadership, etc.)

-- Review goals for and charge to the search committee
+- Review the search committee goals for and charge as outlined in the Dean’s charge letter.

-- Define desired skills, experiences and characteristics for role along dimensions of interest (e.g., research, teaching, service, mentoring, diversity/equity/inclusion, leadership, etc.)
+- Define desired skills, experiences and characteristics for the role along dimensions of interest (e.g., research, teaching, service, mentoring, inclusion, leadership, etc.)

 - Clarify how each dimension will be assessed